-The Spring issue of PowerShips is landing in mailboxes across the country, but there's still time to get in on the action.
+The Summer issue of PowerShips is landing in mailboxes across the country, but there's still time to get in on the action.
 Click here to join or renew your membership, or click here to order a single copy.
 Make sure you don't miss it!

 We are continuing to build up the Ship History Center brick by brick thanks to the support of our members.